Alec Skelding: The umpire

 Alley: "And, I suppose it would not have hit leg-stump either."

 Skelding: "You’re right again, Bill."

 Alley "But it'd have definitely hit bloody middle!"

 Despite this, he famously officiated over the first all LBW hat trick in cricket, taken by Horace Fisher, the Yorkshire slow left-armer against Somerset County Cricket Club at Bramall Lane in 1932.
 After giving Mitchell-Innes and Andrews out lbw, he stared up the wicket at batsman Luckes when the third appeal was made, and finally-almost in disbelief-announced, "As God's my witness, that's out, too." and lifted his finger.
 "I was never more sure that I was right in each case," he said afterwards, and each of the batsmen agreed that he had been trapped dead in front.

-His ready wit on the field saw him held in great affection, but his reputation was always underpinned by respect, as he was one of the most accomplished umpires of his day.
+His wit on the field saw him held in great affection, but his reputation was still underpinned by respect, as he was one of the most accomplished umpires of his day.
 In one match a batsman who had been celebrating a special event the previous evening was rapped on the pad by a ball.
 At once the bowler asked: "How is he?"
 Said Alec, shaking his head sadly: "He's not at all well, and he was even worse last night."
 Occasionally the joke went against Alec.
 In a game in 1948 he turned down a strong appeal by the Australian touring team.
 A little later a dog ran onto the field, and Sid Barnes captured it, carried it to Skelding and said: 'Here you are.
 All you want now is a white stick!'

 Alec Skelding stood in 536 first-class games.
 His first game as umpire began on 9 May 1931 at New Road when he oversaw, Worcestershire County Cricket Club v Northamptonshire County Cricket Club.
 His final game in the white coat came when Leicestershire, appropriately enough, entertained Ireland at Grace Road.
 Of his contemporaries, only Frank Chester stood in more first-class games with 774, though David Constant has since eclipsed Skelding in second place.
 On 14 August 1959, for the very last time, he removed the bails with a theatrical flourish and announced, as he always did, 'And that concludes the entertainment for the day, gentlemen.'